bermane/ontario-inventory/docs/04-Segmentation-Update.md

 <img src="04-Segmentation-Update_files/figure-html/compare-datasets1-1.png" width="1728" />

-***The above plot shows the FRI polygons in the sample area, overlaid on recent true color imagery.
+***The above plot shows the FRI polygons in part of the sample area, overlaid on recent true color imagery.
 Note the clean edges around water bodies, rivers/streams, and road features.***

 ```r